p01arst0rm/twelete/README.md

 - Create a new twitter app
 - Set app permissions to read and write
 - Generate access token for your app
-- clone repository
+- Clone repository
-- execute run_interactive.py
+- Execute run_interactive.py
-- follow instructions given
+- Follow instructions given